GET HELP NOW - 100% CONFIDENTIAL - 24/7 & FREE

 Alcohol addiction is a chronic disease characterized by an inability to control or stop drinking despite negative consequences.
 It has physical as well as mental effects.
 On the physical level, the body craves alcohol to maintain its normal functions; if the intake of alcohol is discontinued, withdrawal symptoms are experienced.
 On a psychological level, the patient may develop extreme turmoil in the form of cravings and compulsive drinking behavior.

-The following are the causes of the development of alcohol addiction; Genetics is an important factor; research has established that people with a family history of alcoholism are likely to be at risk.
+The following are the causes of the development of alcohol addiction: Genetics is an important factor; research has established that people with a family history of alcoholism are likely to be at risk.
 Other factors include factors such as alcohol intake at a tender age or being surrounded by people who drink a lot of alcohol.
 Also, mental disorders such as depression, anxiety, and trauma are associated with substance use, where people resort to taking alcohol.

 Common Signs of Alcohol Addiction